elopez00/Assurance-Mezzanine-Landing/README.md

 This should run the project on localhost:3000, and you can play around with it, take screen shots etc.

 ### Build the project
-To build the project, you are going to have to open the terminal in the root folder of this project and type this in the command line
+To build the project, you are going to have to open the terminal in the root folder of this project and type this in the command line:
 ```
 npm i && npm build
 ```